SkidzCode/Gatekeeper/GetStarted.md

    - Utilize load balancers to distribute traffic across multiple instances.
    - Implement caching strategies using Redis or similar technologies to enhance performance.
    - Monitor application performance using APM tools like New Relic or Application Insights.

+5. **Hangfire Integration**

+   - Ensure that the Hangfire database (`hangfiredb`) is properly secured and that the password is strong and kept confidential.
+   - Regularly monitor Hangfire jobs and queues to ensure they are running smoothly.

 ### Continuous Integration/Continuous Deployment (CI/CD)